lisp-mirror/eql5-android/examples/UPDATES.md

 home directory of your app (*not* overwriting the original one); after restarting the app, the new version will be used.

+The app can be restarted automatically, if you choose so in the message box shown after a successful update: this is an example of how you can call **Java** code from Qt (see `build/load.h` in the example sources).

 ### Note